- Why does a countable partition $\subset A$ of $X$ (with $A$ an infinite $\sigma$-algebra) exist?

 - Does a convergent improper integral equal its Cauchy Principal Value?

 - Granger causality in time series with different time lags

-- What is the Name of This Problem?
+- What is the full algebra of Euler products?

 How can I decipher how aggressive my Betta is?

 I am thinking of adding tank mates to my tank environment.

 I already have a Betta fish, and am thinking of adding a few more different types of fish like Neon Tetras.
 However, after reading the previously linked article I starting thinking (A rather dangerous pastime).
 The article states:

 it’s best to avoid adding neons to a tank with a betta who is known to be overly aggressive.
 As you probably know, individual male and female betta personalities can range from the timid to the outright belligerent.
 If your betta has a bad reputation you may want to concede to his desire to go solo.